syncfusion-content/blazor-docs/blazor/accordion/getting-started.md

 ## Add style sheet

 To add theme to the app, open the NuGet package manager in Visual Studio (Tools → NuGet Package Manager → Manage NuGet Packages for Solution), search for [Syncfusion.Blazor.Themes](https://www.nuget.org/packages/Syncfusion.Blazor.Themes/) and then install it.
-Then, the theme style sheet from NuGet can be referred as follows using [Static Web Assets](https://blazor.syncfusion.com/documentation/appearance/themes#static-web-assets),
+Alternatively, you can utilize the following package manager command to achieve the same.

 {% tabs %}
 {% highlight nuget tabtitle="Package Manager" %}